scalqa/scalqa/project/release/docs/static/guide/features/Option.md

 `Note.` Unlike streams, where specialized version extends regular, specialized options are not directly related to non-specialized.
 This is due to their opaque nature limitations.
 To make consistent experience specialized options can be assigned to generalized (with the help of implicit conversions or explicit method ".ref").
-Generalized options have to be explicitly converted to sepcialized:
+Generalized options have to be explicitly converted to specialized:

 ```
 var generalOpt:  Opt[Int] = VOID